 - Leverage learner context: All assessment structures, practices, and tools are informed by and responsive to learners’ personal and local context.
 (Context includes strengths, interests, funds of knowledge, identities, and needs.)

 - Nurture learning environments and relationships: There is a deliberate, collaborative attention to fostering a diverse, equitable, inclusive, and accessible culture of learning.

 - Attend to purpose: There are balanced, coherent, and articulated assessment processes and practices that match the learner context and learning goals.

 - Engage in responsive learning cycles: High-quality, human-centered, learning goal–driven processes, practices, and tools fuel agency and success for all students.

 - Exchange learning information: Details on assessment processes, practices, results, and use of results are communicated in ways that are inclusive, accessible, and meaningful.

 Ready to get started?
 Check out my post on the first principle of assessment empowerment, how to leverage learner context.
-Then read about principle #2, learning environments and relationships, and principle #3, knowing your purpose; principle #4, responsive learning cycles; and principle #5, communication.
+Then read about principle #2, learning environments and relationships; principle #3, knowing your purpose; principle #4, responsive learning cycles; and principle #5, communication.